>

 • Team media relations

-• Backup PA announcer
+• PA announcer

-I also run 3 other websites for the professional independent minor league baseball industry:
+I also run 4 other websites for the professional independent minor league baseball industry:

 Experts To Whom You Should Listen BEFORE You Attend Your Next Independent Minor League Baseball Tryout, Showcase, Or Private Workout

-• Stan Hough -- former manager of the Waterbury Spirit (Northeast League) and Fort Worth Cats (American Association).
+• Stan Hough — former manager of the Waterbury Spirit (Northeast League) and Fort Worth Cats (American Association).
 He led his teams to the playoffs in all 4 years of his role as the manager for an independent league team.
-He also managed as high as Triple-A with the Montreal Expos
+He also managed Ottawa (Triple-A with the Montreal Expos) and is named as the 2019 field manager for the Waco BlueCats (SWL).

-• Barry Moss -- director of player development for multiple independent baseball teams.
+• Barry Moss — director of player development for multiple independent baseball teams.
 He has managed in affiliated baseball and helps players get placed with independent teams before, during, and after the season

-• Jim Miksis -- pitching coach for the Schaumberg Flyers.
+• Jim Miksis — pitching coach for the Schaumberg Flyers.
 He helps players (and coaches!) transition from the college game to the pro game, and he spoke at the Independent Baseball Meetings on how players and the front office can better work together to ensure mutual success

-• JJ Cooper -- the man who covers the independent baseball industry for Baseball America.
-He has covered independent baseball since 2002 and understands the industry from a "big picture" view and how it fits into the overall landscape of baseball.
+• JJ Cooper — the man who covers the independent baseball industry for Baseball America.
+He has covered independent baseball since 2002 and understands the industry from a “big picture” view and how it fits into the overall landscape of baseball.
 He has seen players from all leagues and teams and what it takes for a player to become popular enough to have a long playing career and then transition to the next area of his life

 WHAT YOU WILL LEARN IN THESE INTERVIEWS: